William Vassall: Legacy

 Like their father, Vassall children John and Anna were “early to take advantage of the opportunity of settling in the West Indies and North America, … amassing great fortunes from slavery.”
 One 2004 history of Virginia slavery cites the siblings, noting that by the mid-1700s, slave purchases “commonly took place in counties that attracted intercolonial immigrants," and they "often involved individuals, like Anna Vassal Ware," who moved from Barbados to Virginia, and her brother John, who lived in Jamaica.
 “These migrations and the economic and familial ties they cemented lay at the core of Virginia’s slave trade."

 In 1669, John Vassall was granted 1,000 acres near the mouth of the Black River in St. Elizabeth, Jamaica, where he bought an additional 4,000 acres in 1672.
 The Vassalls continued to expand their ownership of people and land in Jamaica.
 Records held by the Center for the Study of the Legacy of British Slavery show that between 1714 and 1827, 27 Vassall descendants owned eighteen slave-labor plantations spread across parishes in western Jamaica.
 Vassalls owned ten plantations in St. Elizabeth: Content, Lower Works Pen, Luana, Middle Quarter, Middlesex Pen, New Savannah, Pond Pen, Top Hill Pen, Vineyard Pen, and Y.S; three plantations in Hanover: Abingdon, Green Island River, and Newfound River; two plantations in Westmoreland: Friendship and Greenwich, and Sweet River Pen; and one plantation in St. James: Seven Rivers.

 Wills probated between 1714 and 1827 identified 3,282 individuals enslaved by the Vassalls.
-Following the 1833 passage of the Slavery Abolition Act and the subsequent Slave Compensation Act of 1837, Vassall descendants claimed full compensation for six properties and 583 enslaved people.
+Following the passage of the Slavery Abolition Act 1833 and the subsequent Slave Compensation Act 1837, Vassall descendants claimed full compensation for six properties and 583 enslaved people.
 That data does not include those enslaved during the Vassalls first 66 years as planters, nor does it fully account for those enslaved by the family in Jamaica or in their homes overseas.
 Thus, in addition to the documented 3,865 men, women, and children enslaved by William Vassall and his descendants, hundreds more remain uncounted and unknown.

 Plantation wealth made William Vassall's descendants prominent in the colony he had helped found.

 Grandson Leonard Vassall (1678–1737) commissioned the building of a mansion in Quincy, Massachusetts.
 Presidents John Adams and John Quincy Adams later made Peacefield their home.
 He “ostentatiously” paid his son Lewis's Harvard tuition with a cask of sugar produced by slave labor “worth more than the entirety of many of his classmates’ dues,” and in 1728, he posted the bond for the purchase of land to build Trinity Church, Boston.
 Leonard Vassall's slave ownership at probate was 131 people, including 51 children; 73% of his total wealth was the value of the people he enslaved.